FailAcademy/learning/wdp-vancouver/_lessons/week-08/05-http-ajax.md

 ## Learning Objectives

-Today we'll use Angular's `$http` service to fetch and save real data in our application!
+- Use Angular's `$http` service to fetch and save real data in our application!
-We'll also explore Angular's **Service** and **Factory** modules and use them to create an API *service* we can use in our newly created view controllers.
-The application will use a custom API created by RED specifically for this project.
+- Use Angular's **Service** and **Factory** modules to create an API *service* we can use in our newly created view controllers.

+The we'll build will use a custom API created by RED specifically for this project.

 ---